EyobGob/ETS0587-14/Python/Set_Methods/README.md

 Returns a new set: The union() method does not modify the original set.
 It creates and returns a brand new set containing the combined unique elements.
 Combines elements: It includes all elements from the original set and all elements from the iterable(s) passed as arguments.
 Ensures uniqueness: Duplicate elements, even if they appear multiple times across the original set and the iterables, will only appear once in the resulting set.

+# intersection()
+The intersection() method returns a new set containing only the elements that are present in all the sets you call it on.
+It doesn't modify the original sets.
+You can call intersection() on one set and pass one or more other sets as arguments.
+Python will then compare all these sets and identify the elements that exist in every single one.

+# difference()
+The difference() method returns a new set containing all the elements from the set you call it on that are not present in the other set(s) you provide as arguments.
+Like intersection(), it doesn't alter the original sets.
+You call difference() on one set, and you can pass one or more other sets as arguments.
+Python will then compare the first set with all the subsequent sets and identify the elements that are exclusive to the first set.

+# symmetric_difference()
+The symmetric_difference() method returns a new set containing all the elements that are in exactly one of the sets being compared.
+Elements that are present in both sets are excluded from the resulting set.
+The original sets remain unchanged.
+You call symmetric_difference() on one set and pass another set as an argument.
+Python will then identify the elements that appear in the first set but not the second, and the elements that appear in the second set but not the first.
+These unique elements from both sets are combined into a new set.